gruntwork-io/terraform-google-ci/examples/cloud-build-github-gke/README.md

 # Cloud Build and GitHub Example

-The following example shows how you can setup an automated CI/CD pipeline using [Google Cloud Build](https://cloud.google.com/cloud-build/) and a [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/) that is triggered from [GitHub](https://github.com).
+The following example shows how you can set up an automated CI/CD pipeline using [Google Cloud Build](https://cloud.google.com/cloud-build/) and a [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/) that is triggered from [GitHub](https://github.com).